jakelazaroff/cloth/README.md

 #### run(command, [callback])

 Gets called with the task's command whenever the worker picks up a task.
-It must always be overridden (the Thread implementation of this method will throw an error).
+It must always be overridden.
 If this method doesn't take a callback, returning any value will cause the task to end successfully; If this method **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
 Throwing an error will also make the worker send an error back to the main process.

 #### send(event, message)

 Sends an event with the supplied type and message back to the main process.
-Any listeners for that event type on either the task or the pool will get triggered.
+Any listeners for that event type on either the task or the pool will be triggered.

 ### Task

-A set of instructions that get run as soon as a worker frees up.
+A set of instructions that are run as soon as a worker frees up.
 Tasks are picked up in the order they're sent.

 #### on(event, listener)